mattstyles/vfj-content/soap/on-the-subject-of-interaction-design/content.md

-# On the subject of interactive design
+# On the subject of interaction design

 Interaction design, according to [Wikipedia](http://en.wikipedia.org/wiki/Interaction_design "Interaction Design | Wikipedia") (amongst others) is “_about shaping digital things for people’s use_”, or “_the practise of designing interactive digital products, environments, systems and services_”.
 Surely this definition is even more prevalent today to the discipline of designing products for the web than it ever has been?